-Kremlin: Moscow 'forced' to expel US diplomats

-Moscow (CNN)Russia was "forced" to expel US diplomats in retaliation for US actions but continues to want good relations, Kremlin spokesman Dmitry Peskov said Friday, as other Western nations wait to see how Moscow will respond to a mass expulsion of its diplomats.
+Moscow summons envoys over diplomat expulsions

+Moscow (CNN)Russia's Foreign Ministry on Friday summoned the ambassadors of countries it described as taking "unfriendly actions" against Russia in solidarity with the UK after the poisoning of former spy Sergei Skripal.

-The United States was among more than 20 countries to announce this week that it would expel Russian diplomats in a show of international solidarity with Britain over a nerve-agent attack that the UK government has blamed on Moscow.
+More than 20 countries announced this week that they would expel Russian diplomats in support of Britain, which blames Moscow for a nerve-agent attack against Skripal, a former Russian double agent, and his daughter, Yulia Skripal.

-Russia denies any involvement in the poisoning of Sergei Skripal and his daughter, Yulia Skripal, in the English city of Salisbury on March 4.
+Russia's Foreign Ministry said the ambassadors would be "handed notes of protest and informed of Russia's reciprocal measures."

+Video footage showed the ambassadors of various countries arriving at and leaving the Foreign Ministry building in Moscow on Friday.

-Russia announced Thursday that it would expel 60 US diplomats and close the US Consulate in St. Petersburg in retaliation for a similar move by Washington, which said Monday it would be expelling 60 Russian diplomats and closing the Russian Consulate in Seattle.
+On Thursday, Russia announced that it would expel 60 US diplomats and close the US Consulate in St. Petersburg in retaliation for a similar move by Washington, which said Monday it would be expelling 60 Russian diplomats and closing the Russian Consulate in Seattle.

+Russia denies any involvement in the poisoning of the Skripals in the English city of Salisbury on March 4.

-Moscow's action followed a warning by Russian Foreign Minister Sergey Lavrov that Russia would retaliate over the mass expulsion of its diplomats by other countries, including many EU states, which he blamed on "colossal pressure and colossal blackmail" by the United States.
+Russian Foreign Minister Sergey Lavrov warned earlier this week that Russia would retaliate over the mass expulsion of its diplomats by other countries, including many EU states, which he blamed on "colossal pressure and colossal blackmail" by the United States.

-But Peskov insisted Friday during a regular call with reporters that Moscow remained committed to diplomacy and was "never the initiator" of tit-for-tat sanctions or the expulsion of diplomats.
+But Kremlin spokesman Dmitry Peskov said Friday during a regular call with reporters that Russia had been "forced" to expel the US diplomats and was "never the initiator" of tit-for-tat sanctions.

 "Russia did not unleash any diplomatic wars.
 President (Vladimir) Putin was and remains a supporter of establishing and developing good relations with all countries from the very beginning, including the United States," Peskov said.

-"You know that Russia was forced to take retaliatory steps in response to those unfriendly, non-constructive and unlawful actions, in this case, related to the expulsion of our diplomats and the closure of the consular post," he said, in reference to the US moves.
+"You know that Russia was forced to take retaliatory steps in response to those unfriendly, nonconstructive and unlawful actions, in this case, related to the expulsion of our diplomats and the closure of the consular post," he said, in reference to the US moves.

 "Russia remains open to establishing good relations, we want these relations," Peskov said.